What is a Mandatory Settlement Conference?

 • Wants: The parties will also discuss what they may want to settle.

-• Solutions: The judge and the parties will try and come up with solutions based on the facts and law provided that will be agreeable to both parties.
+• Solutions: The judge and the parties will try to devise solutions based on the facts and law that will be agreeable to both parties.

 A mandatory settlement conference is not a binding process.
 The hearing will consist of the judge making suggestions based on how they see the case proceeding and what the parties need to be able to settle.
-If the parties are unable to reach an agreement, the case will proceed with a trial.
-The hearing will just provide an opportunity for the parties to have control over the outcome of the case.
+If the parties cannot agree, the case will proceed with a trial.
+The hearing will provide an opportunity for the parties to have control over the outcome of the case.

-Family law and workers’ compensation cases are often referred to as mandatory settlement conferences.
-Workers’ compensation conferences are usually held in front of the Workers’ Compensation Appeals Board, which will provide an opportunity to present the case to the representatives of the insurance carrier or employer.
-Family law cases are often given mandatory settlement conferences because it provides the parties a chance to discuss the details of the disputes involving property division, child custody, and support.
-While these cases are the most common, almost any type of civil suit could be recommended to a settlement conference.
+Family law and workers’ compensation cases are often called mandatory settlement conferences.
+Workers’ compensation conferences are usually held in front of the Workers’ Compensation Appeals Board, which will provide an opportunity to present the case to the insurance carrier’s or employer’s representatives.
+Family law cases are often given mandatory settlement conferences because they allow the parties to discuss the details of the disputes involving property division, child custody, and support.
+While these cases are the most common, almost any civil suit could be recommended for a settlement conference.

 Emily Holland